Analyzing BAB (BABB) and The Competition

 |2.44

-As a group, “Eating places” companies have a potential upside of 21.09%.
-Given BAB’s competitors higher probable upside, analysts plainly believe BAB has less favorable growth aspects than its competitors.
+As a group, “Eating places” companies have a potential upside of 21.40%.
+Given BAB’s rivals higher possible upside, analysts clearly believe BAB has less favorable growth aspects than its rivals.

-BAB pays an annual dividend of $0.04 per share and has a dividend yield of 4.8%.
-BAB pays out 66.7% of its earnings in the form of a dividend.
-As a group, “Eating places” companies pay a dividend yield of 2.1% and pay out 60.0% of their earnings in the form of a dividend.

-This table compares BAB and its competitors’ net margins, return on equity and return on assets.
+This table compares BAB and its rivals top-line revenue, earnings per share and valuation.

 |BAB